 It can be difficult for individuals with Alzheimer’s to find welcoming communities where they can engage and socialize without the fear of judgement or the stress of a strange situation.
 Programs like Reflections offer spaces where individuals with dementia can comfortably discuss new ideas and enjoy spending time with others.

 The Reflections Program began in 2014, with Nasher Museum educators offering tours in partnership with the Duke Family Support Program.
 Tours were specifically designed for individuals in the early stages of Alzheimer’s.
 Reflections tours expanded in the summer of 2015 to include individuals with mid- and late-stage Alzheimer’s disease.
 In April of 2017, Reflections tours were opened to the general public.
-These public tours are now held on the fourth Tuesday of each month, and individuals in early and mid-stages of Alzheimer’s disease are invited to participate.
+These public tours are now held on the third Thursday of each month, and individuals in early and mid-stages of Alzheimer’s disease are invited to participate.